Fruit Nails Are Everywhere — & Seoul’s Doing Them Best

 Grape Expectations

-Another fruity option that may appeal to mani minimalists?
-This reflective, wine-colored set shines in more ways than one.
-This design would also be a great option to save as a transition mani between summer and fall.
+Another fruity option that may appeal to mani minimalists is this reflective, wine-colored set, which shines in more ways than one.

 Speckled Watermelons

-Watermelons go hand in hand with summer, so naturally, this list wouldn’t be complete without a playful nod to the season’s freshest fruit.
+Watermelons offer a refreshing break from traditional winter muted manicures.
 In a sea of standard watermelon slices and rind-striped designs, this abstract rendering offers a refreshing alternative.

 AdvertisementADVERTISEMENT